The Day Def Leppard Drummer Rick Allen Lost His Arm in Car Crash

 With his bandmates’ full support, Allen set about learning to play on a customized drum kit that allowed him to trigger the snare drum with the foot normally used for his hi-hat pedals.
 Just 20 months later, in August of 1986, after a test run at a small pub, he triumphantly returned to the stage with Def Leppard at the ‘Monsters of Rock’ festival at Castle Donington.

 A year later, the group released their long-awaited follow-up ‘Hysteria,’ which amazingly, not only solidified their place in the rock hierarchy, but sold even better than ‘Pyromania.’
 They remain among rock’s most popular concert draws to this day, and since an inspiring visit to the Walter Reed Army Medical Center in 2006, Allen has dedicated himself to helping war veterans who suffer from Post Traumatic Stress Disorder (PTSD) as a result of incurring injuries similar to his own.

-As he recently told ABC News, “I didn’t know what my life would be like after that terrible day.
-It was the darkest time in my life… My desire is to encourage a support system for warriors, de-stigmatize PTSD, share their stories and offers alternative ways to pave the road to resiliency and health.”
+As Allen told ABC News in 2012, “I didn’t know what my life would be like after that terrible day.
+It was the darkest time in my life … My desire is to encourage a support system for warriors, de-stigmatize PTSD, share their stories and offers alternative ways to pave the road to resiliency and health.”

 Def Leppard Albums Ranked Worst to Best